DOH-PNT0303/cloud-resources/aws/how-tos/aws-tutorial-upload-download-to-s3.md

 ```
 You should see all the buckets available within the MEP team AWS account.

 2. <b>If AWS CLI is not configured</b>, you will need to make sure you have your AWS Access keys.
-This should be in an csv with the fields AWS Access Key ID and AWS Secret Access Key. <i> If you have lost that file let your account Admin know and you will be issued a new set of credentials. </i>
+This should be in a csv with the fields AWS Access Key ID and AWS Secret Access Key. <i> If you have lost that file let your account Admin (Pauline) know and you will be issued a new set of credentials. </i>

 Once you have those handy run:
 ```